KuroyukiRyuu/Python-Projects/README.md

 # Python Projects

+### Deprecated
-EnviroDataPlotter (deprecated due to removal of data) scrapes NOAA data into a database and creats multiple charts to show change in greenhouse gas levels over time.
+## EnviroDataPlotter: Scrapes NOAA data into a database and creats multiple charts to show change in greenhouse gas levels over time.